 “Oh, come now,” said Roderick, “Don’t tell me you failed to detect the homoerotic subtext in The Hounds of the Baskervilles?
 Sherlock and Watson?
 You really thought their relationship was entirely platonic?”

-Bailey raised his eyes in what must have been surprise.
+Bailey cocked his head, listening to the conversation but not participating in it.
+He raised his eyes in surprise.

 “What?
 Oh, you’re thinking of my own relationships?”
-Roderick protested, somewhat annoyed at having to defend himself, even if he did have a young naked man in his loft even as they spoke.
+Roderick protested, annoyed at having to defend himself, even if he did have a young naked man in his loft right now.
 His attention was half focused on the painting and half on the conversation.

 “Well, yes, perhaps there have been a few gentlemen in my life with whom I may have entertained somewhat of a romantic friendship, but these were mere trysts—with the possible exception of mon chere Rémy.
 Still, that’s hardly the same as the epic romance of Sherlock and Watson, is it?
 No offense, Rémy.
 Besides, I’m an artist, not a detective.”

-As he said this, he renewed his efforts at painting Rémy, with a fury of brushstrokes as if to hammer home his point.
+He renewed his efforts at painting Rémy with a fury of brushstrokes, as if to hammer home his point.
 The annoying thing was that Sherlock Holmes, in A Study of Scarlet, complained when Watson once compared him to Dickens’ Inspector Bucket.
 So when Roderick objected to being compared to Holmes, even his objections helped to solidify the comparison to the fictional detective.
 But Roderick couldn’t help it.

-And so, he took Bailey’s tacit silence as a reply.
+And so, he took Bailey’s silence as a tacit agreement.
 Turning around to look at Bailey, he leaned over, allowing his companion to give him a small kiss on the cheek.

 “You’re a good boy Bailey,” he said, rubbing Bailey’s head.
 “Yes, you are,” he said with affection.
 “Yes, you are.”